Genetics

 TTh 11:35am-12:50pm

 Introduction to the analysis and interpretation of genomic datasets.
 The focus is on next-generation sequencing (NGS) applications including RNA-seq, ChIP-seq, and exome and whole genome sequencing.
-By the end of the course, each student will be able to process and analyze large-scale NGS datasets and interpret the results.
+By the end of this time-intensive, practical problem-set based course, each student will be able to process and analyze large-scale NGS datasets and interpret the results.
 This course is intended only for graduate students who are interested in applying genomic approaches in their thesis research.
-At a minimum, students must have basic familiarity with working in a UNIX/Linux computing environment.
-Prior experience with shell scripting or a scripting language such as Perl, Python, or Ruby is strongly recommended.
+A basic familiarity with working in a UNIX/Linux computing environment or prior experience with a programming language is not required but can be useful.
+Extra resources will be made available prior to the course starting for students without any programming experience.
+Prerequisite: permission of the instructor.
 Interested students must contact the instructor early in the fall term to discuss their prior experience and expectations for the course.
-Enrollment limited to twenty.
-Prerequisite: permission of the instructor.
+Enrollment limited to approximately twenty-five students.

 GENE 777b / MCDB 677b, Mechanisms of DevelopmentKaelyn Sumigray and Zachary Smith